a-ads/blog/content/blog/2019-07-29-can-i-show-banners-only-not-text-ads.md

 date: 2019-07-29T13:39:29.970Z
 title: 'Can I show banners only, not text ads?'
 tags:
-  - ''
+  - advertiser
 category: How to
 thumbnail: /blog/assets/undraw_adjustments_p22m.png
 big_picture: /blog/assets/undraw_adjustments_p22msq.png
 ---
 Yes, you can.
 To do that, you need to enable the "show banners only" option.
 At the campaign web page click "Traffic sources", then choose "Selection criteria":

 ![](/blog/assets/снимок-экрана-94-.png)